 My first feature film “Arthur and Merlin” (can you guess what it’s about?) premiered at the BFI Southbank in London, and was in the top 5 on iTunes when released.
 Since then i’ve cut several features currently being distributed, including The Pugilist which premiered at The Berlinale, and have two more scheduled for 2017.

-I’ve cut many shorts funded by the BFI, Creative England and Film London.
-Some notable mentions:
+I’ve cut shorts funded by the BFI, Creative England & Film London, including: